-Any planet worth its salt – especially the celebrated ninth addition to the solar system – deserved a name.
-In this case, a little girl pinned Pluto's name to its chest.
-Venetia Burney, a mythical minded 11-year-old said the new discovery should be called after the Roman god of the underworld.
+The celebrated ninth addition to the solar system needed a name.
+A little girl did the honours.
+Venetia Burney, who was a mythical-minded 11-year-old said that the new discovery should be called after the Roman god of the underworld.
 It suited the secretive nature of the new world, hidden in the dark for so long.
 The first two letters also matched Lowell's initials.

 That Pesky Eris

 The discovery of Pluto rewrote many books.
 It also satisfied scholars who felt that they now understood the solar system better.
 But other scientists began to wonder.
 Was this planet really a planet?

 What cast doubt on Pluto was something called the Kuiper Belt.
 Yet unproven to exist, astronomers predicted that past Neptune the Kuiper Belt was a zone filled with frozen, rocky bodies.
 Pluto's position placed it among this hypothetical crowd.
 But even those who doubted its planet status thought that Pluto was too big for a Kuiper rock.